 11.2.3.2 Packaging

-It is highly desirable that, wherever possible, a clear, concise message/warning be included on the external packaging of the devices.
+A message/warning should be included on or in the external packaging of the devices.
 It is recommended that such a warning/message be:

 It is highly desirable that, wherever possible, a clear, concise message/warning is included on the external packaging of the devices.
 It is recommended that such a warning/message is: